Echelon EX7S Indoor Cycling Bike Review: Good Quality But Expensive!

 - Connectivity: WiFi

 - Alternative Option: Nordictrack S22i

 - Warranty: 1-Year

 Echelon EX7-S Pros

-- All states including Watt, RPM, and resistance level are display
+- All workout information including Watt, RPM, speed, HR, and resistance level are displayed

 - Great User capacity, both height, and weight